andymummeryastro/superkerrline/README.md

 In addition, the ``skline`` model takes as input a line energy $`E_{\rm line}`$, which has units of keV.
-The ``skconv'' model is an XSPEC convolution model, and takes as input a model spectrum.
+The ``skconv`` model is an XSPEC convolution model, and takes as input a model spectrum.

 ## Loading into XSPEC
 * For use in the XSPEC software (https://heasarc.gsfc.nasa.gov/xanadu/xspec/)